phax/as2-lib/README.md

   * com.helger.as2lib.util.javamail - utility classes for javax.mail handling

 #Building
 This project is build with Apache Maven 3.x.
 Simply call `mvn clean install` and you will end up with a JAR file in the `target` directory.
+This library is used as the basis for the standalone [as2-server](https://github.com/phax/as2-server) which is an pure Java Open Source AS2 server.

 #System Properties
 The following system properties are available for global customization

-  * `AS2.useSecureRandom` - since 2.1.1 - determine whether the Java `SecureRandom` should be used or not.
+  * boolean `AS2.useSecureRandom` - since 2.2.0 - determine whether the Java `SecureRandom` should be used or not.
 On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it (`-DAS2.useSecureRandom=false`).
+  * String `AS2.httpDumpDirectory` - since 2.2.0 - if this system property is defined, all incoming HTTP traffic is dumped "as is" into the specified directory (e.g. `-DAS2.httpDumpDirectory=/var/dump/as2-http`).
+The filename starts with "as2-", contains the current timestamp as milliseconds, followed by a dash and a unique index and finally has the extension ".http"

 ---